ikreymer/certauth/README.rst

 This filename can then be used with the Python `ssl.load_cert_chain(certfile) <https://docs.python.org/3/library/ssl.html#ssl.SSLContext.load_cert_chain>`_ command.

-Note that the dynamically created certs are not automatically deleted and remains up to the caller to clean up occasionally.
+Note that the dynamically created certs are never deleted by ``certauth``, it remains up to the user to handle cleanup occasionally if desired.

 In-memory Certificate Cache